dymmond/esmerald/docs/en/docs/configurations/jwt.md

 The `access_token` is sent via `headers` **as it should** and the `refresh_token` is sent via `POST`.

-#### The views
+#### The controllers

-Now it is time to assemble everything in the views where we will have:
+Now it is time to assemble everything in the controllers where we will have:

 * `/auth/create` - Endpoint to create the users.
 * `/auth/signin` - Login endpoint for the user.